dawkagaming/komikku-macos/README.md

 ## ✨ Keys features

 * Online reading from dozens of servers
-* Offline reading of downloaded comics
+* Offline reading of downloaded series
-* Support for locally stored comics (in CBZ or CBR formats)
+* Support for locally stored series (in CBZ or CBR formats)
 * RTL, LTR, Vertical and Webtoon reading modes
 * Several types of navigation:
   * Keyboard arrow keys